MicrosoftCloudEssentials-LearningHub/Demystifying-Cloud-Evolution/README.md

 > In Azure, service/capacity limitations in certain regions are common, especially for high-demand resources (like GPUs, large VM sizes, or new services).

-> By monitoring quotas, planning for multi-region deployment, optimizing usage, and collaborating with Microsoft, you can minimize disruption from regional Azure capacity constraints, while meeting energy and sustainability goals.
+> By monitoring quotas, planning for multi-region deployment, optimizing usage, you can minimize disruption from regional Azure capacity constraints, while meeting energy and sustainability goals.

 ### Monitor and Request Quota Increases